Our team

 Prof Kohonen-Corish has a long track record of discovery in cancer research, including the genetic basis of colon cancer, translational research in colon and lung tumours and the development of mouse models.
 She completed her PhD in human genetics at John Curtin School of Medical Research in Canberra.
 She then established a laboratory at the Australian National University to study the genetic basis of Lynch Syndrome.
 She was the head of colon and lung cancer research at Garvan Institute between 2002 – 2018 and is currently the Director of the Centre for Lung Cancer at the Woolcock Institute.
 She has joined the MRC to investigate the microbiome in lung cancer and its links to the efficacy of immunotherapy.

-Dr Yim is a Postdoctoral Research Fellow at the MRC.
+Dr Yim is a Lecturer at the MRC.
 He completed his PhD in infectious diseases and innate immunity at The University of Hong Kong.
 He studied the pathogenesis of inflammatory bowel disease, infections and type I diabetes when he worked as a Postdoctoral Research Fellow at the Hudson Institute of Medical Research, Monash University, Australia.
 In 2013, he was awarded the NHMRC Australia-China Exchange Early Career Fellowship.
 He acts as a Specialist Advisor for the Therapeutic Goods Administration (TGA) of Australian Government.
 Dr. Yim’s current research focuses on the investigation of the role of gut microbiota in the development of colorectal cancer.
 He is interested in understanding the pathogenesis of colorectal cancer and identifying the host or microbial factors leading to this disease.
 He is also interested in studying the role of gut microbiota in regulating other gastrointestinal diseases.
 The goal of his research is to translate the research outcomes into therapeutic and preventive strategies to tackle or protect against these diseases.

-Dr. Xiao-Tao Jiang leads the bioinformatics unit at the MRC.
+Dr Xiao-Tao Jiang leads the bioinformatics unit at the MRC.
 He obtained his PhD in 2017 at the University of Hong Kong by studying the microbiome of activated sludge within a large-scale metagenomics cohort.
 He developed the antibiotic resistant genes analyzing bioinformatics platform ARGs-OAP1.0/2.0 for multi-metagenomics samples to fight antimicrobial resistance.
 He has extensive experience in next-generation data analysis, bioinformatics and industrial experience at China’s BGI the world’s largest genome sequencing centre.
 His current research interest lies in using multi-omic technologies and bioinformatics algorithms to study the role of the microbiome in human disease.

-Dr Fan Zhang is a Postdoctoral Research Fellow at the MRC.
+Dr Fan Zhang is a Lecturer at the MRC.
 He obtained his PhD in Bioinformatics in 2017 at Nanyang Technological University, Singapore.
 The research work he has conducted is mainly focus on large-scale data analysis, Bioinformatics and Machine-Learning.
 He studied the Adenosine-to-inosine (A-to-I) RNA editing when he worked as a Postdoctoral Research Fellow at Genome Institute of Singapore.
 His current research focuses on the data analysis of high-throughput sequencing data.

 Dr Xin-Yi Chua is a Postdoctoral Research Fellow at the MRC.
 She completed her PhD adopting machine learning approaches to investigate transcriptional regulatory mechanisms of pathogenic versus non-pathogenic strains at the Queensland University of Technology.
 She was previously the Head of Informatics with QFAB supporting life science research analysing next-generation sequencing data; then further upskilled her research experience with CSIRO/QUT monitoring biodiversity using environmental DNA.
 Dr Chua is particularly interested in critically examining the scope of bioinformatics approaches and visual analytics as a means of bridging the gap between bioinformatics and clinical applications.